B4329 road

 The B4329 is a scenic route and a former turnpike in Pembrokeshire, West Wales.
 It links Eglwyswrw in the north of the county to Haverfordwest, the county town in the south, in an approximately southwesterly direction, crossing the Preseli Mountains.
+At both its northern and southern ends, it joins the A487 trunk road.

-Before the 20th century, it was the main road linking Cardigan and Haverfordwest, and featured a number of inns to sustain travellers.
-The road is 19 mi long and varies in elevation from 20-404 m above sea level.
+Before the 20th century, the road across the mountains was the main route linking Cardigan and Haverfordwest, a distance of 27 miles, and featured a number of inns (at least eight) to sustain travellers.
+The part now designated B4329 is 19 mi long and varies in elevation from 20-404 m above sea level.
 Much of the route is through farmland with scattered settlements, while the central section is through high moorland grazing with extensive views.

 History

-The road was the main link between Cardigan and Haverfordwest in mediaeval times; the future Henry VII of England would have used it to march from Haverfordwest to Cardigan between 2 and 4 August 1485 on his way to the Battle of Bosworth.
+The road was the main link between Cardigan and Haverfordwest in mediaeval times; the future Henry VII of England used it to march from Haverfordwest to Cardigan in early August 1485 on his way to the Battle of Bosworth Field.
+In the following century, the Highways Act 1555 placed the burden of maintenance of roads on the parishes through which they ran.
 In the 18th century, on the grounds that the road was badly in need of repair, it was turnpiked with a toll of six pence per cart by the 1790 Haverfordwest Roads Bill, though not without protests from parishes from Stephen's Ford, near Haverfordwest, to Cornel Fach (a.k.a.
 "Morris the Bailiffs") in Castlebythe parish, on account of the hardship tolls would bring to local people.
 In Samuel Lewis's 1833 A Topographical Dictionary of Wales it is described as the "great road" from Cardigan to Haverfordwest.
+In 1895, H. Thornhill-Timmins termed it "the main road... from Haverfordwest to Cardigan".

 While the A487 (Cardigan to Fishguard) and the A40 (Fishguard to Haverfordwest) sections were later upgraded to trunk routes, the direct route was not, and was designated in the early 20th century road classification scheme as the B4329.
 From the 1920s to 1935, the B4329 was a multiplex with the A487 and an unclassified road from Boncath but reverted to the original start point in Eglwyswrw.
 The unclassified road became the B4332.
-Before that, when most journeys were made on foot, horseback or horse-drawn vehicle, travellers were provided for by inns along the route, such as those at Crosswell, Tufton, Greenway and Crundale.
+Before that, when most journeys were made on foot, horseback or horse-drawn vehicle, travellers were provided for by inns along the route, such as those at Crosswell, Tufton, New Inn and Crundale.